jvican/jvican.github.io/content/post/reduce-compile-times.md

-This change may cause errors since the use of `Strict` and `Lazy` disable the implicit divergence checks of the compiler, which can give false positives when working with Shapeless data structures (short story).
+This change may cause errors since the use of `Strict` and `Lazy` disable the implicit divergence checks of the compiler, which can give false positives when working with Shapeless data structures (this is the short story).

 ```
 /data/rw/code/scala/loop/frontend/src/main/scala/bloop/Bloop.scala:22:22:could not find implicit value for parameter parser: caseapp.Parser[bloop.cli.CliOptions]